rosetta-ai/rosetta_recsys2019/README.md

 ```

-## Training & Prediction
+## Training & Submission

-The models are all trained in an end-to-end fashion, to train each of the three models, simply run the following commands:
+The models are all trained in an end-to-end fashion.
+To train each of the three models, simply run the following commands:
 ```
 python run_nn.py
 python run_lgb.py